MouseLand/cellpose/README.md

 If you want to improve Cellpose for yourself and for everyone else, please consider contributing manual segmentations for a few of your images via the built-in GUI interface (see instructions below).

+### UPDATE (Dec 2020)

+Pytorch is now the default deep neural network software for cellpose.
+Mxnet will still temporarily be supported.
+To use mxnet in a notebook, declare `torch=False` when creating a model, e.g. `model = models.Cellpose(torch=False)`.
+To use mxnet on the command line, add the flag `--mxnet`, e.g. `python -m cellpose --dir ~/images/ --mxnet`.
+The pytorch implementation is 20% faster than the mxnet implementation when running on the GPU and 20% slower when running on the CPU.

 ### Run cellpose without local python installation

 You can quickly try out Cellpose on the [website](http://www.cellpose.org) first (some features disabled).